 As a Specific Learning Difficulties (SpLD) specialist, I’m particularly aware that research* has found that what benefits people with a SpLD has the potential to benefit everyone, because we can help all people to engage with learning.

 I can provide one to one support or a one day course for a group of junior doctors who want to develop their learning skills in preparation for an examination.
-The courses can be arranged for a group from one royal college specialty, or for a mixed group as the techniques can be applied to most disciplines.
+The courses can be arranged for a group from one royal college speciality, or for a mixed group as the techniques can be applied to most disciplines.

 Whilst some doctors largely rely on practice question banks in order to pass their exam, I have experienced many doctors who need to work harder at understanding the concepts behind the questions in order to answer correctly.

 The volume of material that needs to be learned can often feel overwhelming.
-I help junior doctors and medical students to tackle their syllabus constructively.
+I help junior doctors and medical students tackle their syllabus constructively.
 I use an approach where I encourage doctors to take control, by targeting their weaker areas, building up strengths and generating self-belief.

 Tackling the questions in a way that enables people to feel that they are able to succeed is something that I work on with the doctor.